openvstorage/ovs-documentation/Glossary.md

 Arakoon is a distributed key-value store that guarantees consistency above anything else.
 It is developed by the Open vStorage team.

 # ASD
-ALBA Storage Daemon.
-A small process which turns a SATA drive into a disk you can use in ALBA.
+ALBA Storage Device.
+A process which turns a SATA drive into a disk you can use in ALBA.

 # Backend